RecklessGame/Skeletal-Animation-Library/README.md

 # Skeletal-Animation-Example

-A small library that draws skeletal animated models given animation number and time.
+A small C++14 library that draws skeletal animation models given animation number and time.
 Made to be used with other libraries such as Bullet Physics and Box2D.

 ### Features